Michel de l'Hôpital: Contemporary Opinion

 L'Hôpital's detractors characterised his religious policy as proof that he was a crypto-Protestant.
 Montaigne referred to both him and François Olivier as being "men extraordinarily sufficient, and endowed with no vulgar virtue [...] great Chancellor of France".

-Reign of François I
+Reign of Francis I

 Marriage

 In 1532 he married the daughter of the lieutenant-criminel of the Châtelet, Marie Morin, receiving as part of the dowry his entrance to the Paris Parlement Now serving as a councillor in the Parlement, he was afforded valuable experience for his dealings with the body as chancellor.
 The Parlement would feel betrayed by his later attempts to curtail their power, due to him having once been one of their own.

 Lèse majesté

 As a councillor, he took responsibility for drawing up the charges against the chief defenders of Boulogne (the seigneur de Vervins), who had surrendered the important port town to the English in 1544.
 Vervins was condemned to death.
 Marshal de Biez was likewise condemned but would not be killed, with others sent into exile or imprisoned.

 In 1547 he was made French ambassador to the Council of Trent.